androidteacher/Snapshot-UI-Text-To-Image-LLM-Docker/README.md

 > **Minimum: 8 GB RAM | Recommended: 16 GB RAM or more**

 The model loads entirely into memory on your CPU.
 With 8 GB your system may feel sluggish; with 16 GB or more everything runs smoothly.
-If you're using a virtual machine, make sure to allocate at least 8 GB of RAM in your hypervisor settings.
+If you're using a virtual machine, make sure to allocate at least 8 GB of RAM.

 ---